Rabbul-Khan/hadith/README.md

 # Hadiths API and UI Clone

 This project aims to create a clone of the UI of [ihadis.com](https://ihadis.com/bukhari/1) using Next.js, Tailwind CSS, and Node.js.
-The project also includes the development of API endpoints to fetch books, chapters, sections, and hadiths data.
+The required information have been pulled from static data.

 ## Features

 - **UI Clone**: The frontend replicates the design and functionality of [ihadis.com](https://ihadis.com/bukhari/1).
 - **Responsive Design**: The UI is designed to be fully responsive, ensuring optimal viewing across various devices and screen sizes.
-- **Functional Sidebar**: The sidebar includes sections for Books and Chapters, with functional links and collapsible sections.
+- **Functional Sidebar**: The sidebar includes sections for Books and Chapters.
 - **Section Cards**: Each section is represented by cards with relevant information.
 - **Hadith Cards**: Hadiths are displayed in cards with details such as hadith number, text, and related references.
-- **API Integration**: Backend endpoints are implemented to provide data for the frontend UI.

 ## Technologies Used

-- **Node.js**: Used for developing backend API endpoints.
+- **Next.js**: Employed for building the frontend application.
 - **Tailwind CSS**: Utilized for styling the frontend UI with a focus on responsiveness and utility classes.
-- **Next.js**: Employed for building the frontend application with server-side rendering capabilities.

 ## Getting Started